wh-alice/mig_visualstudio/vs/modeling/what-s-new-for-design-in-visual-studio.md

 ---
-title: "What&#39;s new for design in Visual Studio | testtitle" ms.custom: ""
+title: "What&#39;s new for design in Visual Studio" ms.custom: "" ms.date: "10/21/2016"
-ms.date: "10/21/2016"
 ms.prod: "visual-studio-tfs-dev14"